Koe-thaung Temple: History

-Ko-Thoung Temple (The Temple of 90,000 Buddha Images) is the largest temple complex in the ancient capital of Mrauk-U, Rakhine.
-It is also sometimes referred to by some people as the "Rakhine Borobudur", although its size is not as large as Indonesia's Borobudur temple in Java, which is the largest in the world, it is still significant in size.
+Ko-Thoung Temple (the Temple of 90,000 Buddha Images) is the largest temple complex in the ancient capital of Mrauk-U, Rakhine.
+It is also sometimes referred to by some people as the "Rakhine Borobudur", Although Kouthaung is not as large as Indonesia's Borobudur temple in Java, which is the largest in the world, it is still significant in size.

 Locals believe that hidden treasures remain buried beneath the ruins.
-According to legend, the temple was destroyed by a thunderbolt or lightning because the King built it with 90,000 Buddha images which surpassed his father’s Shite Thaung Temple, which had 80,000.
+According to legend, the temple was destroyed by a thunderbolt or lightning because the King built it with 90,000 Buddha images which surpassed his father's Shite Thaung Temple, which had 80,000.

 A large number of bronzes and a magnificent sculpture of a seated Buddha from Ceylon (present day-Sri Lanka) suggest that there was a connection between the Kingdom of Arakan and the Sri Lankan Buddhist community in the 16th century.

 Architecture

 Koe Thaung Temple in Mrauk-U has inner chambers filled with carved Buddha statues, each with unique facial details.
 The statues rest in niches partially covered in green lichen giving them an ancient look.
 Locals believe the temple once had nine terraces, but most collapsed over time, likely due to earthquakes.
 It was hidden under thick vegetation until its discovery in the 1980s, with the earthquakes following years later.

 The temple has four entrances, one on each cardinal point.
 The main eastern entrance leads into a long vaulted passageway that spirals inward to a central chamber.
 Along this passage, large Buddha statues sit on tiered stone pedestals on both sides.

-Koe Thaung’s structure resembles a rock cave tunnel.
+Koe Thaung's structure resembles a rock cave tunnel.
 Its main tower is octagonal.
 The temple's design features a maze-like passage leading to the central chamber, where a large bell-shaped stupa stands.
 The corridor walls are decorated with thousands of small bas-relief Buddha images, with larger seated Buddhas in the Bhūmisparśa mudrā pose.

 Unlike the Shite Thaung Temple, which is made of pure sandstone, Koe Thaung is built with both sandstone and bricks, making it lower in quality.